MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 **Overview**
 - Parental leave: up to 14 months (shared between parents) at ~60% of last income.
-- Kindergarten and childcare: high quality and affordable, though places are limited.
-Early application is essential.
+- Kindergarten and childcare: high quality and affordable.
+We got three offers from different palces all excellent!
 - Public schools are free and of good quality.
 International schools exist but are rarely necessary.

 ---